SOCIAL DETERMINANTS OF HEALTH

 Community Relay is a free resource presented by Nebraska Health Network.

-NHN partnered with Aunt Bertha, a national social care network, to bring Community Relay to the Midwest.
+NHN partnered with findhelp, a national social care network, to bring Community Relay to the Midwest.
 We believe in Aunt Bertha's mission of helping connect individuals with the services and support they need.
 Community Relay is a valuable resource to help you holistically serve patients by connecting their clinical and personal needs across the entire continuum of care.

 How Community Relay Works